D-Ream On Volume 1

 The correct spelling of this article is D:Ream On Volume 1.
 It has been retitled here due to technical limitations.

-D:Ream On Volume 1 is the debut album by Northern Irish pop/dance band D:Ream.
+D:Ream On Volume 1 is the debut studio album by Northern Irish pop/dance band D:Ream.
 It was released in late 1993 by Magnet Records label, distributed by Warner Music major, and managed by FXU Management.
 The album includes D:Ream's biggest hit single, "Things Can Only Get Better", which reached number one in the UK Singles Chart in 1994.
 The album also includes the song "U R the Best Thing", which was released three times in total.
 In 1994, the track was remixed, and managed to get to number 4.

 Singles

 Many singles were released from the album – seven in total, with some of them being issued more than once.
 These included "U R the Best Thing" which stalled at number 72 in the UK Singles Chart on first release in July 1992.
 It was later re-issued in 1993 where it reached number 19 and again in 1994 where it peaked at number four.
 The biggest hit however was "Things Can Only Get Better" which on initial release in 1993 reached number 24, but on re-release in early 1994, peaked at number one in the UK charts.
 Other singles taken from the album were: "Unforgiven" (UK No. 29), the double A-sided "Star"/"I Like It" (UK No. 26), "Take Me Away" (UK No. 18) and "Blame It on Me" (UK No. 25).